sjvermeu/sjvermeu.github.io/content/pending/ownership-and-responsibilities-for-infrastructure-services.md

-Ownership and responsibilities for infrastructure services
+Title: Ownership and responsibilities for infrastructure services
+Date: 2021-12-08 20:00
+Category: Architecture
+Tags: RACI,responsibilities
+Slug: ownership-and-responsibilities-for-infrastructure-services
+Status: draft

 In a perfect world, using infrastructure or technology services would be seamless, without impact, without risks.
 It would auto-update, tailor to